GoogleChrome/inert-polyfill/README.md

 ### Supports

 This polyfill works on modern versions of all major browsers.
-It also supports IE9 and above.
+It also supports IE9 and above, although links and buttons may appear clickable (IE9 and IE10 do not support `pointer-events`, although there is a [polyfill](https://github.com/kmewhort/pointer_events_polyfill)).

 ## Limitations